 Laughing Gas – Laughing gas, also known as nitrous oxide, is administered through a mask that is placed over your nose.
 As you breathe in the gas, you will become more relaxed while also remaining conscious and aware of what is going on around you.
 Patients describe this feeling as being in a dreamlike state.

-Someone will need to accompany you to and from your appointment because you will be unable to operate a vehicle.
+Someone will need to accompany you to and from your appointment because you cannot operate a vehicle.
 The medication will keep you relaxed, and many patients fall asleep from how calm it makes them.
 If you feel this form of dental sedation is necessary, please do not hesitate to speak to your dentist.

 We also utilize local anesthetics and numbing solutions to ensure you do not experience pain or discomfort during our more invasive procedures.